fzzm05/attentia.ai/README.md

-# attentia.ai 🧠🎧
+# attentia.ai 🧠
-**Continuous Audio Monitoring & Window-Based Signal Analysis**

-`attentia.ai` is a Python-based audio monitoring system designed to continuously record microphone input and analyze short time windows (7–10 seconds) of audio to detect changes in sound patterns.

-The system extracts simple, interpretable audio features and compares them against recent history using percentage-based change, making it suitable for research, experimentation, and downstream ML or reinforcement-learning pipelines.
+**attention.ai** is a web-based AI platform designed to help individuals with cognitive and neurodevelopmental disabilities improve focus and engagement while studying.

+The platform continuously infers user attention by combining signals from:

+- 📷 **Camera input** — to detect facial cues and emotional states
+- 🎤 **Microphone input** — to detect disturbances, background noise, and audio patterns

+These multimodal signals are processed by a **custom reinforcement learning (RL) model**, which evaluates whether the user is focused or distracted in real time.

+Based on the inferred state, the system dynamically:
+- Identifies the type and level of distraction
+- Determines whether attention has drifted
+- Prompts the user with adaptive interventions
+- Suggests changes in study behavior or environment

+The goal is not surveillance, but supportive guidance — helping users gently re-orient their attention in a way that is personalized, explainable, and non-intrusive.

 ---

-## ✨ Core Idea

-> “What changed in the last few seconds compared to just before?”

-Instead of complex models or heavy inference, `attentia.ai` focuses on:
-- Temporal consistency
-- Relative change
-- Low-latency signal statistics

----

-## 🔍 What the System Does

-1. Continuously records audio from the user’s microphone
-2. Every 7–10 seconds (window), computes:
-   - Average amplitude (RMS)
-   - Variance of amplitude
-   - Average frequency (spectral centroid)
-   - Variance of frequency
-3. Maintains a queue of the last 3 windows
-4. On every new window:
-   - Compares it against the mean of the previous two
-   - Computes percentage difference for each metric
-5. Outputs window features and comparison results

-**Nothing more is performed at this stage:**
-- ❌ No emotion inference
-- ❌ No speech detection
-- ❌ No ML models
-- ❌ No noise classification

----
+## 🎯 Mission

+To provide an accessible, intelligent, and adaptive focus-assistance system that empowers individuals with cognitive disabilities to study more effectively and independently.

 ## 📁 Project Structure
 ATTENTIA.AI/
-│
-├── src/
-│ └── attentia_ai/
-│ ├── audio_monitor.py
-│ └── helpers/
-│ ├── config.py
-│ ├── dsp.py
-│ ├── emotion.py
-│ └── init.py
-│
-├── scripts/
-│ └── run_audio_monitor.py
-│
-├── docs/
+├── data/                    # Local data storage (ignored by git) ├── docs/                    # Documentation files
 │   └── guide.md
-│
-├── data/
-│
+├── scripts/                 # Entry point scripts for execution │   └── run_audio_monitor.py
+├── src/                     # Main source code directory │   └── attentia_ai/
+│       ├── helpers/         # Utility and processing modules
-├── .venv/
+│       │   ├── __init__.py
-├── requirements.txt
+│       │   ├── config.py
-├── pyproject.toml
+│       │   ├── dsp.py
+│       │   └── emotion.py
-├── README.md
+│       ├── __init__.py
-└── .gitignore
+│       └── audio_monitor.py
+├── .gitignore               # Files to exclude from version control ├── pyproject.toml           # Build system and project metadata ├── README.md                # Project overview and instructions
+└── requirements.txt         # List of dependencies

 ## 🚀 How to Run